 It’s been four weeks since I finished my university exams for the year.
-It’s taken that long to recover.
 I’ve finally wound down and am feeling more relaxed.
-I also had to get over the feelings of embarrassment and sadness over the times during the year when I felt really stupid and cried through sheer embarrassment when I didn’t know what other students knew and did something stupid.
+I had to get over the feelings of embarrassment and sadness over the times during the year when I felt really stupid.

-One episode was my first multi-choice test (worth 30% of the course).
-It was okay that I didn’t know to bring pencils rather than pens.
-And it was okay that being one of the last people to file into the lecture theatre the only seats with answer booklets remaining were in the middle of the rows of seats so I had to ask 7-8 people to stand up to let me through.
+One example was my first multi-choice test (worth 30% of the course).
+It was okay that I didn’t know to bring pencils, and that I learned not to be one of the last people to file into the lecture theatre, as then the only seats left with answer booklets remaining were in the middle of the rows already filled with students.

-Then I realised to my horror I couldn’t understand how to answer the answer sheet.
-I couldn’t get out of my seat to ask the examiners quietly as I was in the middle of a row of about 15 students.
-I had to raise my hand and tell the whole 120 person room that I couldn’t read the answer sheet.
-The examiner wasn’t much help, thankfully the person beside me had time to whisper a quick answer that gave me all the info I needed then the exam started.
+What wasn’t okay was realising I couldn’t understand how to complete the answer sheet.
+So embarrassing.
+The answer booklet didn’t contain any info about the half page of circles (as they assumed everyone knew what they were for).
+Just before the exam started, I had to raise my hand and tell the exam people in front of the whole 120 person room that I couldn’t read the answer sheet.
+The examiner was seriously taken aback and wasn’t much help, thankfully the person beside me had time to whisper a quick answer that gave me all the info I needed then the exam started.
 I cried silently for the first five minutes of the exam, (while I was answering the questions).
 It was a disaster.
 But my result was okay.

 Just one of about five times this year I didn’t know what to do.